Difference Between Hibernate and JPA

 |The Query language in this is Hibernate Query Language.||The query language of JPA is JPQL (Java Persistence Query Language)|

 This is all about the Hibernate vs JPA.
-These all are the practical topic in theoretical there is not much data is available.
-The major difference between both is hibernated is the framework while JPA is API specifications.
+These all are a practical topic in theoretical; there is not much data is available.
+The major difference between both is hibernated is the framework, while JPA is API specifications.